 In August 2018, we entered into a research collaboration and license agreement with bluebird bio, Inc. (bluebird), to utilize our EDGETM platform to identify and validate tumor-specific targets and provide TCRs directed to 10 selected targets for use in bluebird's cell therapy platform.
-In November 2021, bluebird assigned the research collaboration and license agreement is affiliate, 2seventy bio, Inc. (2seventy), in connection with an internal restructuring and subsequent spin-out of 2seventy (such research collaboration and license agreement, as assigned, 2seventy Agreement).
-In connection with the 2seventy Agreement, we received a non-refundable up-front cash payment of \$20.0 million and an additional \$10.0 million in equity investment in our Series C convertible preferred stock.
+In November 2021, bluebird assigned the research collaboration and license agreement to its affiliate, 2seventy bio, Inc. (2seventy), in connection with an internal restructuring and subsequent spin-out of 2seventy (such research collaboration and license agreement, as assigned, 2seventy Agreement).
+In connection with the 2seventy Agreement, we received a non-refundable upfront cash payment of \$20.0 million and an additional \$10.0 million in equity investment in our Series C convertible preferred stock.
 We are also eligible to receive up to an aggregate of \$1.2 billion in development, regulatory and commercial milestones associated with 2seventy's resulting cell therapy products, as well as tiered, single-digit royalties on sales of the TCR immunotherapy products that utilize the TCRs discovered by us.
-The royalty term for each TCR immunotherapy product shall be determined on a product-by-product and country-by-country basis and will commerce on the first commercial sale of each product in a country and end on the latest of: (i) expiration or termination of the last licensed patent that covers the product pursuant to the 2seventy Agreement; (ii) expiration of all periods of regulatory exclusivity for the product in such country (in respect of sales in that country); and (iii) 10 years after the first commercial sale of such product in such country (in respect of sales in that country); and (iii) 10 years after the first commercial sale of such product in such country (in respect of sales in that country).
+The royalty term for each TCR immunotherapy product shall be determined on a product-by-product and country-by-country basis and will commence on the first commercial sale of each product in a country and end on the latest of: (i) expiration or termination of the last to expire valid claim of the last licensed patent that covers the product pursuant to the 2seventy Agreement; (ii) expiration of all periods of regulatory exclusivity for the product in such country (in respect of sales in that country); and (iii) 10 years after the first commercial sale of such product in such country (in respect of sales in that country).
 2seventy will be solely responsible for all costs and expenses of its development, manufacturing, and commercial activities for resulting therapies.